Where is Cebu City? And why Cebu City is one of the hottest places to be right now!

 Great beaches, superb diving and in fact one of the few places to get the chance to see thresher shark.
-With a fantastic choice of beach resorts it’s no wonder Malapascua is one of Cebu’s most popular tourist spots.
+With a fantastic choice of beach resorts, it’s no wonder Malapascua is one of Cebu’s most popular tourist spots.
 It’s amazing such a small island has so much to offer for the tourist, so much so, even if you’re not a diver, you still will love the place!

-3. Cebu SInulog Festival
+3. Cebu Sinulog Festival

-It’s the biggest festival in Cebu, full of colour, celebration and nonstop fun!
+It’s the biggest festival in Cebu, full of color, celebration, and nonstop fun!
 Tourists flock from all over the Philippines as well as from overseas to experience Cebu’s culture at its best.
 The Filipino’s love their festivals and this no exception – one is not to be missed when in Cebu!
 Sinulog is held annually on the 3rd Sunday of January.
 Make sure to book your hotel early!

 4. Magellan’s Cross

-Nothing defines Cebu’s history or in fact the Philippines is the arrival of the Spanish in 1521 with the religion of Christianity.
+Nothing defines Cebu’s history, or in fact, the Philippines is the arrival of the Spanish in 1521 with the religion of Christianity.
 The first Catholic Mass was held in Cebu and was marked by a wooden cross Magellan brought with him.
 Thousands of tourists come to Cebu to see Magellan’s Cross in downtown Cebu.
 Bring your wide lens camera!

 5. Basilica Minore del Sto.
 Niño

 Houses the most sacred Christian relics in the Philippines; Sto.Niño de Cebu (the infant Jesus).
 Small statues of Sto Niño can be found all over Cebu, in taxi dashboards, in people’s homes, hotels, establishments and Cebu’s biggest festival – Sinulog.
-It truly shows how much Sto Niño is embedded into Cebuano culture.
+It actually shows how much Sto Niño is embedded into Cebuano culture.

 6. Osmeña Peak

 If you thought Top’s Lookout in Cebu City had some great views, then Osmeña Peak will blow your mind!
 It forms part of the Mantalungon Mountain Range and is the tallest peak in Cebu.
 From here you get this incredible panoramic view around Cebu.
 One side you can see Bohol, the other you look over Badian Island towards Negros.
 Getting there you can do it the easy way by riding a motorbike and then hiking for around 20 minutes to the summit.
-Or for the more adventurous, you can actually hike back down to Kawasan Falls, which conveniently falls into the number 7 spot in the top 10 tourist spots in Cebu!
+Or for the more adventurous, you can hike back down to Kawasan Falls, which conveniently falls into the number 7 spot in the top 10 tourist attractions in Cebu!

 7. Kawasan Waterfalls

-8. Olango Wildlife sanctuary
+8. Olango Wildlife Sanctuary

-If you’re a bird lover (the feathered kind) then the Wildlife Sanctuary on Olango Island is a must.
+If you’re a bird lover (the feathered kind), then the Wildlife Sanctuary on Olango Island is a must.
 The birds use the sanctuary as a stopover point when they migrate from and to northern Asia from Australia.
-There are not many places for bird watching (and not the ones in the bikini bars) in Cebu, so it’s a treat to go see the birds in their natural habitat.
-Olango Island is a short boat ride from Mactan Island; there is a regular service every 30 minutes or so and around 15 P. A lot of the resorts in Mactan, or some of the touts can offer special trips to see the birds as well.
+There are not many places for bird watching (and not the ones in the bikini bars) in Cebu, so it’s a treat to see the birds in their natural habitat.
+Olango Island is a short boat ride from Mactan Island; there is a regular service every 30 minutes or so and around 15 P. A lot of the resorts in Mactan, or some of the tours can offer special trips to see the birds as well.
 Make sure to bring a camera with a big zoom!